KCreate/stackvm/design/semantic.md

 When encoding immediate values, these headers bits have no meaning and are simply ignored.

+The `B` bit only has meaning for arithmetic or comparison instructions.
+If an instruction takes its size via an argument, the `B` is irrelevant unless stated otherwise.

 ## Instruction descriptions

 Each instruction in the machine is documented below.